Independent Drivers Guild Driver stands in front of banner

 Collective Remake

 Collective Remake in Los Angeles is an organization that supports the creation of worker-owned businesses and other kinds of cooperatives for people who have been incarcerated and/or excluded from the mainstream economy.
-Collective Remake is operating several programs that were created during the economic and health crisis that were a result of the COVID pandemic: a Train the Trainers Program that will engage trainers with lived experience to facilitate participatory cooperative workshops; a Co-op Development Program to support start-up cooperatives; and a Wellness Hub that will focus on barriers to reentry and mental health services.
+Their programs include a Train the Trainers Program that will engage trainers with lived experience to facilitate participatory cooperative workshops; a Co-op Development Program to support start-up cooperatives; and a Wellness Hub that will focus on barriers to reentry and mental health services.

 Woman at a sewing machine looks at the camera